Promotion and formation of Self Help Groups (SHGs) for the weaker sections

 Self Help Groups or SHGs are local community-based organizations of poor people, mostly women belonging to the socio-economically disadvantaged sections for collective action for their social empowerment and economic advancement.
 The various capacity building programs conducted for these groups enable them to grow as cohesive community-based associations that strive for self-reliance and sustainable development.
 ADARSHA has promoted about 250 SHGs, organizing more than 3000 rural poor belonging to the weaker social sections and carried out social and economic development activities in about 40 villages of Mangalore and Karkala Taluks at present.

 Institution of Gramajyothi Self Help Group Federation

-Gramajyothi SHG Federation is the apex body linking about Self Help Groups and other community based associations promoted by ADARSHA.
-It is a fully participative and democratically managed by the elected representatives of the members of the Self Help Groups having complete participation and ownership of all funds, assets and profits.
-The Federation organizes different capacity building trainings and social development programmes for the members of Self Help Groups and it is empowered to plan monitor and evaluate all the activities conducted in Self Help Groups.
+Gramajyothi SHG Federation is the apex body linking about Self Help Groups and other community-based associations promoted by ADARSHA.
+It is fully participative and democratically managed by the elected representatives of the members of the Self Help Groups having complete participation and ownership of all funds, assets, and profits.
+The Federation organizes different capacity building training and social development programs for the members of Self Help Groups and it is empowered to plan monitor and evaluate all the activities conducted in Self Help Groups.

 Institution of Navachethana Multipurpose Souharda Cooperative Ltd. (People’s Bank)